TacticalAxis/RandomSequenceWordFinder/README.md

-# Welcome to the Random Sequence Word Finder
+# The Random Sequence Word Finder

 This is a program that when run, tries to find the input word in a sequence of completely random numbers